 Live Empowered is a targeted approach to increase the awareness of the seriousness of diabetes and the importance of making healthy lifestyle choices such as moving more and eating healthier.
 Diabetes is one of the most serious health problems the African American community faces today.
 Twenty-five percent of African Americans between the ages of 65 and 74 have diabetes.

 Project Power – A faith-based series of six interactive and educational workshops specifically designed for African American churches.
-Project POWER was developed to provide churches with a foundation that would assist them in integrating diabetes awareness messages and life application principles into the life of the family and church.
-It engages the church in a variety of year-round activities that provide lessons which improve the health of those church members living with diabetes, their families and the greater community as well.
+Project POWER engages the church in a variety of year-round activities that provide lessons which improve the health of those church members living with diabetes, their families and the greater community as well.

-ID Day - I Decide to Fight Diabetes at Church – ID Day is a day of action to raise awareness about diabetes during American Diabetes Month.
+I Decide to Stop Diabetes at Church – ID Day is a day of action to raise awareness about diabetes during American Diabetes Month.
 It is a day of action to support diabetes education and churches serve as host sites for interactive diabetes education leading up to ID Day.
-This year ID Day will be held on Sunday, November 10, 2013.

 If you are interested any of the Live Empowered programs such as Project Power or ID Day, please contact Tiffany Ingram at 202-331-8303 ext.
 4540 or firstname.lastname@example.org.